mksaraf/kubernetes-lab-tutorial/content/network.md

     run: nginx
 ```

-As we saw [before](https://github.com/kalise/Kubernetes-Tutorial/blob/master/content/core.md#services), any other pod in the cluster is able to access the nginx service without worring about pod IP addresses
+Any other pod in the cluster is able to access the nginx service without worring about pod IP addresses

     [root@kubem00 ~]# kubectl create -f busybox.yaml
     pod "busybox" created